DataDog/documentation/content/en/tracing/trace_collection/proxy_setup/_index.md

 ### Sampling

-To control the volume of traces starting from Istio that are sent to Datadog, specify a sampling rate by setting the parameter `DD_TRACE_SAMPLING_RULES` to a value between `0.0` (0%) and `1.0` (100%).
+To control the volume of Istio traces that are sent to Datadog, specify a sampling rate by setting the parameter `DD_TRACE_SAMPLING_RULES` to a value between `0.0` (0%) and `1.0` (100%).
 If no value is specified, 100% of traces starting from Istio are sent.

 **Note**: These environment variables apply only to the subset of traces indicated by the `values.pilot.traceSampling` setting, hence the required `--set values.pilot.traceSampling=100.0` during Istio configuration.